 Though elated as she was initially at having been rescued from her previous confinement, her current confinement was not doing any wonders for her state of mind either.
 Every day it was the same monotonous routine.
 She’d wake up and lay in bed whilst her smothering caretaker ran circles around her, fussing over her every second of the day; a woman who she now knew to be called Anlyra.
 Nora knew herself to be in the eastern continent known as Silsei, in the kingdom of Laydet, as she’d been informed by Nani many months ago.

 Really one of the few traits that alluded to one of the two, was a person’s height.
 Kailohkians, as opposed to humans, were tall.
 And not just the rare individual, average height tall but almost freakishly so.
-Women on average were never under 5’8”, a trait that Nora had found intimidating on more than one occasions.
-Men on the other hand, all seemed to be built like basketball players; not that she’d encountered many kailohkian males but from what she’d seen on tv and what Nani had suggested, Nora knew enough to get the picture.
+Adult women on average were never under 5′9”, a trait that Nora had found intimidating on more than one occasion.
+Men, on the other hand, all seemed to be built like basketball players; not that she’d encountered many Kailohkian males but from what she’d seen on tv and what Nani had suggested, Nora knew enough to get the picture.
 This in turn led to another moment of clarity that Nora came to much later on after much thought and it was that Anlyra―bless her kind soul―saw Nora as an adolescent female.
 It only made sense.
 The way Anlyra fussed over Nora was wholly unnatural to the point that it could be seen as motherly.

 That aside, Nora had also been able to determine another glaring fact about things that were going around in the ward.
 Shortly after each woman was discharged from the ward, they were immediately taken by some government officials in which they were interrogated and asked to give full accounts of their abductions to serve as testimonies.
 Much to Nora’s misfortune, this only further incensed Anlyra to focus all of her attentions onto Nora.
 Despite Nora’s objections, the woman could not be deterred.
 Nora suspected that Anlyra was at the very least conscious of the fact that Nora was not from the kingdom of Laydet, seeing as how the woman had on more than one occasion taken advantage of the language barrier to disregard Nora’s complaints and impose her will.

 A heavy sigh broke the silence of Nora’s cubicle.
 Comforting scents of various herbs permeated the air of the healing ward.
-Though it took a while getting used to, Nora had now begun to associate the soothing smells to something akin to an analgesic.
-The medicinal treatments of kailohkians was another jarring difference between earth and kailohk.
-Whereas on earth the medical field was heavily influenced by pharmacology, on kailohk more traditional means were widely employed.
-This answered a lot of Nora’s questions when she recalled many instances in the past when Nani had forced her to chew on earthy leaves.
+Though it took a while getting used to, Nora had now begun to associate the soothing smells with something akin to an analgesic.
+The medicinal treatments of Kailohkians were another jarring difference between earth and kailohk.
+Whereas on earth the medical field was heavily influenced by pharmacology, on kailohk more traditional means seemed to be widely employed.
+This answered a lot of Nora’s questions when she recalled many instances in the past when Nani had forced her to chew on a varied assortment of leaves.

 Nora knew there was something wrong with her.
 It was the reason why the Handler could not bear to part with her.
 Unlike all of the other humans that had fallen into his lap, Nora had survived the passage.
-Not only that but she had gotten away practically scott free, without a mark to indicate that she had traveled through a portal.
+Not only that but she had gotten away practically scott-free, without a mark that would suggest that she had traveled through a portal.
 This only fueled his interest in her and resolved his determination to test her limits before she would break.

 A part of her even believed that he most likely suspected her of being of a species other than human; of which Nora knew for a fact not to be true.
 Nora was as human as can be and though she did not understand how it is that she’d managed to survive a trip onto kailohk, she knew that it was her humanity that would cause her a lot of problems in the future if she could not convince the government officials of her origins.
 Or worse if they did believe her and simply choose to get rid of her regardless.